stefems/rover-challenge/README.md

 ## When you're done with the project...

-When you're done with the project, push your work back into the repo.
+When you're done with the project, push your work back into the repo and include the output file, `sitters.csv`.
 Then, reply to the email you received from us letting us know you've pushed your project.

 # Evaluation